stefan-hoeck/idris2-array/docs/src/Linear/Tutorial.md

 ```

 However, at least in the example above, we can rewrite `not` in such a way,
-that it accepts its with linear quantity:
+that it accepts its with quantity `1`:

 ```idris
 not1 : (1 b : Bool) -> Bool